-Project supervisor> Uroš Krčadinac
+Project supervisor: Uroš Krčadinac

-Programming> Miloš Trifunović, Mateja Stevanović, Jacques Laroche
+Programming: Miloš Trifunović, Mateja Stevanović, Jacques Laroche

-In relation towards geometric and mathematical order of the elements inside of the digital reproduction of the orthodox icon, it is expected that, through statistical operations, the computer will we able to repeat and reproduce the elements of canonical imagery of visual language of the icon, which from the viewers perspective would be perceived as symbolical elements.
+In relation towards the geometric and mathematical order of the elements inside of the digital reproduction of the orthodox icon, it is expected that, through statistical operations, the computer will be able to repeat and reproduce the elements of canonical imagery of visual language of the icon, which from the viewers perspective would be perceived as symbolical elements.

 When all of the aspects of the virtual environment of the digital image in the age of internet are taken into account, this projectional form of appearance on the surface such as the computer interface, it could be claimed that every phenomenon can be translated onto that projective surface.
-Icon has had the same purpose during medieval times - as a window towards immaterial, projective, spiritual.
-The image that is seen is just a visualisation of the code and data, which leads us to the analogy proposed by Boris Groys: “The digital image is a visible copy of the invisible image file, of the invisible data.
+Icon has had the same purpose during medieval times - as a window towards immaterial, projective, and spiritual.
+The image is just a visualisation of the code and data, leading us to the analogy proposed by Boris Groys: “The digital image is a visible copy of the invisible image file, of the invisible data.
 In this respect the digital image is functioning as a Byzantine icon—as a visible copy of invisible God.”

 The goal of this artistic project is the demystification of the power of the AI.
 What used to be the God in feudalistic medieval times, it is AI in today’s neoliberalism.
 Through direction of algorithmic processes towards imitation of the language of the icon, two visual interfaces oppose to each other - virtual world of digital image, and the traditional handcrafted Orthodox icon.